riencroonenborghs/kodi-remote/README.md

 ## Build

-The extension comes pre-built, but you can easily build it yourself: `bash build.sh`
+The extension comes pre-built, but you can easily build it yourself.
+See `build.sh` for instructions.

 ## Install